OldGamesCracking/oldgamescracking.github.io/_games/colin_mcrae_rally_04.md

 ![Relative Call 3]({{site.url}}/assets/colin_mcrae_rally_04/rel_call_3.png)

-So we need to add another few lines to our script to search for relative CALLS that call an address in the SecuROM section.
+So we need to add another few lines to our script to search for relative CALLS that call an address in the SecuROM section (_.geso_).
 Unfortunately there are also some calls where the stuffed byte is appended to the call:

 ![Relative Call 4]({{site.url}}/assets/colin_mcrae_rally_04/rel_call_4.png)

 ![Relative Call 5]({{site.url}}/assets/colin_mcrae_rally_04/rel_call_5.png)

-For this case I added a check to see if the preceding instruction is a _PUSH_ of some sort (1 Byte, 3 Byte and 6 Byte version).
+For this case I added a check to see if the preceding instruction is a _PUSH_ or _POP_ of some sort since they can not be ignored and thus must be an original instruction.
 To make things more complicated there is also a version with the stuffed byte after the call, but without a preceeding push/pop:

 ![Relative Call 6]({{site.url}}/assets/colin_mcrae_rally_04/rel_call_6.png)